NShan9297/Kickstarter_Analysis/README.md

 From the "Theater" Parent Category, we then parsed through the numbers and created a Pivot Chart with a filter option to include all subcategories.

-Below we ar showing all subcategories for all campaigns.
+Below we are showing all subcategories for all campaigns.

 ![sub_stats](https://github.com/NShan9297/kickstarter_analysis/blob/main/Resources/Sub_stats.png)